zerjens/fc4-framework/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

 ### Models

-* Each YAML file under `model` defines one or more systems, datastores, and/or users
+* Each YAML file under `model` defines one or more systems, users, datastores, and/or relationships
 * `model`  may contain any number of directories and files, nested to any depth
 	* Whatever directory hierarchy is used is not meaningful to the framework or any related tools;
 	  it’s for the convenience of humans browsing and editing the files.